polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/permissioned-network.md

 Go to **Developer** page, **Sudo** tab, in apps and submit the `nodeAuthorization` - `add_well_known_node` call with the peer id in hex of Charlie's node and the owner is Charlie, of course.
-Note Allice is the valid sudo origin for this call.
+Note Alice is the valid sudo origin for this call.

 ![add_well_known_node](../img/tutorials/03-permissioned-network/add_well_known_node.png)

 After the transaction is included in the block, you should see Charlie's node is connected to Alice and Bob's nodes, and starts to sync blocks.
-Notice the reason the three nodes can find each other is [mDNS](/rustdocs/latest/sc_network/index.html) discovery mechanism is enabled by default in a local network.
+The three nodes can find each other using the [mDNS](/rustdocs/latest/sc_network/index.html) discovery mechanism is that is enabled by default in a local network.

 <Message
   type={`gray`}
   title={`Note`}
   text="If your nodes are not on the same local network, you don't need mDNS and should use
     `--no-mdns` to disable it.
 If running node in a public internet, you need to use `--no-mdns` to disable it.
-If running node in a public internet, you need to use Otherwise put the reachable nodes as bootnodes of Chain Spec.
     "
 />